MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 ## Get more information about a previous crash

-Mobile Center Crashes has two APIs that give you more information in case your app has crashed.
+App Center Crashes has two APIs that give you more information in case your app has crashed.

 ### Did the app crash in the previous session?